gilladi/secure-login-system/README.md

 ---

 # Future Updates
+- Allow usernames to be case-sensitive to allow additional uniqueness
 - Add support for multiple admin accounts with different roles
 - Implement password reset via security questions or tokens
 - Export audit logs to a file (CSV/JSON) for external analysis